 Why this work matters: Yosemite Valley’s stately cliffs, domes and columns command attention and stoke wonder.
 Some people see the walls up close, stepping off the Valley floor and into the Yosemite Wilderness to scale famous features, such as El Capitan.
 Most people take in the size and power of the rock from below, occasionally spotting ant-sized adventurers inching up the gleaming granite.

 Park managers view education as a powerful tool for protecting Yosemite’s resources, including the vertical wilderness.
 Through the Ask a Climber program, climbing rangers coordinate educational activities that connect people with the world on the walls.

 The Ask a Climber program usually includes in-person conversations and hands-on demonstrations.
 Due to the ongoing coronavirus (COVID-19) pandemic, Yosemite’s climbing rangers are adjusting the program to offer engaging educational resources while ensuring the health and safety of all involved.
 Rangers will be creating and delivering online programming, such as videos recorded on the park’s big walls that you’ll be able to watch from home.
-Stay tuned for updates!
+We’ll share new videos below as they’re available, so stay tuned for updates!